whopperprinting/LayerLapse/README.md

 The official LayerLapse device is a plug-and-play solution using a compact custom PCB, built and sold by **Whopper Printing**.
 You can get the completed, plug-and-play [LayerLapse here.](https://whopperprinting.com/)

+Each LayerLapse kit includes:

+- The compact, fully assembled LayerLapse mainboard
+- A dedicated magnetic hall effect sensor board
+- A 3.5mm male-to-male cable (connects the mainboard to the sensor board)
+- A pre-installed 2.5mm female shutter jack (connects to your camera)
+- A small 5×5×2mm neodymium magnet for mounting to your print head

+The board is powered via USB-C (cable **not** included by default — available as an add-on).
+Camera shutter cables (2.5mm to your camera brand) are also **not** included by default, but are available as optional add-ons.

+To use it, simply plug in the components, place the sensor near your printer’s parked position (within ~10mm of the magnet), and attach the magnet to your print head — you’ll be capturing clean, professional-looking timelapses in minutes.

+For those who prefer to build their own, a full DIY guide is included in this repository.
+While the DIY route is completely possible using off-the-shelf components, LayerLapse was created to save time, simplify the process, and deliver beautiful results right out of the box.

 ---

 ## 🎯 Features